 Note of warning: Druggist – or any other craft beer bar in Singapore – will not make the cut on a Singapore budget itinerary, as the price of craft beer in Singapore is exorbitant.
-For a less expensive pint of local mass-produced beer, head next door to The Tiramisu Hero or across the street to Broadway Food Center.
+For a less expensive pint of local mass-produced beer, head next door to The Tiramisu Hero or down the street to Berseh Food Center.

-Day 3 in Singapore
+Day 3 of your Singapore Itinerary

-Nature: Botanic Gardens and/or Treetop Walk at MacRitchie Reservoir
+Botanic Gardens and/or Treetop Walk at MacRitchie Reservoir

-While Singapore is a thriving metropolis, enclaves of nature can be found throughout the city.
-Two of our favorite spots to get a real breath of fresh air are the Singapore Botanic Gardens and the Treetop Walk at MacRitchie Reservoir.
+While Singapore is a thriving metropolis, enclaves of nature can be found all around the island.
+Two of our favorite spots to get a real breath of fresh air on a Singapore day trip are the Singapore Botanic Gardens and the Treetop Walk at MacRitchie Reservoir.

 Singapore Botanic Gardens

 The Singapore Botanic Gardens were established in 1859 and designated a UNESCO World Heritage Site in 2015.
-Free to enter, the park features multiple gardens and lakes encompassing 82 hectares of land.
+Free to enter (and perfect for a budget trip to Singapore), the park features multiple gardens and lakes encompassing 82 hectares of land.
 Stroll aimlessly through the Botanic Gardens or choose specific features to visit (maps provided at the entrances and information stands).

 Treetop Walk at MacRitchie Reservoir

 The actual Treetop Walkway is a gated bridge that connects the two highest points of the park: Bukit Peirce and Bukit Kalang.
-The 250m one-way bridge sits 25m above the forest floor.
-Both ends of the bridge (and the bridge itself!) are hang-out spots for the popular macaque monkeys – of which we saw several during our hike.
+The 820ft/250m one-way bridge sits 82ft/25m above the forest floor.
+Both ends of the bridge (and the bridge itself!) are hang-out spots for the popular macaque monkeys of Singapore – of which we saw several during our hike.